rentruewang/mind/entertainment/stories.md

 #### Ablation study

-Remove 1 scene in a tight plot -> many changes needed elsewhere (leaky: change needed for connected components, sequentail: time dependence requires changing the following scenes), whereas a removal in a loose plot may not even be noticible in plot.
+Remove 1 scene in a tight plot -> many changes needed elsewhere (leaky: change needed for connected components, sequential: time dependence requires changing the following scenes), whereas a removal in a loose plot may not even be noticable in plot.